 - Generate toxins and free radicals

 The fact that they are all related and have commonality is good news.
 That means that if you start to take care of one area, you will inadvertently help other areas.
 The collective burden that these true allergy sources have will also be collectively lessened!

 Take the following steps to systematically kick your allergies to the curb!

 It doesn’t matter where in your body toxins are generated, most of them are removed through your stools.
 Detox begins with drainage.
 If all the water pipes in your house didn’t drain away, eventually your basement would be full of toxic sewer sludge.
 The same is true in your body.
 You have to properly empty your colon at least 2 or 3 times a day.

-Taking bowel-moving herbs gets your intestines to engage in proper peristalsis.
+Taking herbs gets your intestines to engage in proper peristalsis.
 That way you don’t have wastes lingering in your lower GI tract.
 You won’t be reabsorbing toxins into your system.
 You’ll be creating a healthier microbiome, and eventually a healthy you!

 #2 Show Some Love to Your Liver and Kidneys

 The liver and kidneys are your main detox organs.
-They can get clogged up and function poorly because of heavy metals, parasites, and viruses.
+They can get clogged up and function poorly because of heavy metals, parasites, and pathogens.
 They are designed to clear your body of gunk, but can’t if they’re constantly under attack or neglected for too long.

 There are a few ways you can support your liver and kidneys: